Python SDK¶

 while True:

-user_input = input("You: ")
+user_input = input('You: ')

-messages.append(daimon.Message(role="user", content=user_input))
+messages.append(daimon.Message(role='user', content=user_input))

-reply = ""
+reply = ''

-for text in client.stream("claude", messages):
+for text in llm.stream(messages):

 reply += text